suraj-singh127/ISC-Docs-Tool-Webapp/README.md

 - Add Materials and Online Bookmarkable stuff using a simple form
 - Filter through content subject wise
 - Also search for the material using simple search functionality

+### Web app has some cons and they are listed below -
+- All the data is being stored in local storage so once you clear the local storage there is no going back.
+- Web App will appear different on different devices due to data being stored in local storage as well as different on different browsers.
+- Currently it is mainstreamed for academic purposes

 ### Screenshot